 What is the format of a non-encumbrance certificate?

 It’s a bummer when you buy a plot of land or a house, only later to realize that the property comes with a liability of unpaid monies.
 The instant solution for this problem is the Encumbrance Certificate (EC).
+So, Why it is important and how to get encumbrance certificate.
 The EC ensures that the property in question is free from unrequited dues.
 It can be availed from the local registration authority’s office.

 There are two types of ECs that are generated following the authority’s inspection and registration, namely, Form 15 and Form 16.
+Do you know how to read encumbrance certificate?
 When a property has records of transactions and encumbrances, Form 15 is generated.
 It displays the nature of the property’s dealings, such as gift, lease, mortgage, partition, etc. The EC also gives a to-the-point description of the property and its measurements.

 When there are no transactions recorded in the registration book for the period the EC is being issued for, Form 16 is generated.
 This is what we call a ‘Non-encumbrance Certificate’ or a ‘Nil Encumbrance Certificate’ (NEC).